fnc11/FuzzyMiner/readme.md

 ## Deployment
 First checkout to the *production* branch
+Before starting to deploy, make sure there is a *templates* folder in *FuzzyMiner* folder.
 Build an virtual environment here, better to name it *venv*, if not, you need to change the *env_folder* variable name for virtual environment in the *FuzzyMiner/uwsgi.ini* file.

 ```